OpenEvalProject/evals/manuscripts/elife-28877/v1/manuscript.md

 ## Abstract

-10.7554/eLife.28877.001 Peptide signaling controls many processes involving coordinated actions of multiple organs, such as hormone-mediated appetite regulation.
+Peptide signaling controls many processes involving coordinated actions of multiple organs, such as hormone-mediated appetite regulation.
 However, the extent to which the mode of action of peptide signaling is conserved in different animals is largely unknown, because many peptides and receptors remain orphan and many undiscovered peptides still exist.
 Here, we identify two novel Caenorhabditis elegans neuropeptides, LURY-1-1 and LURY-1-2, as endogenous ligands for the neuropeptide receptor-22 (NPR-22).
-Both peptides derive from the same precursor that is orthologous to invertebrate luqin/arginine-tyrosine-NH 2 (RYamide) proneuropeptides.
+Both peptides derive from the same precursor that is orthologous to invertebrate luqin/arginine-tyrosine-NH2 (RYamide) proneuropeptides.
 LURY-1 peptides are secreted from two classes of pharyngeal neurons and control food-related processes: feeding, lifespan, egg-laying, and locomotory behavior.
 We propose that LURY-1 peptides transmit food signals to NPR-22 expressed in feeding pacemaker neurons and a serotonergic neuron.
-Our results identified a critical role for luqin-like RYamides in feeding-related processes and suggested that peptide-mediated negative feedback is important for satiety regulation in C. elegans .
+Our results identified a critical role for luqin-like RYamides in feeding-related processes and suggested that peptide-mediated negative feedback is important for satiety regulation in C. elegans.

 ## Introduction